Green Accommodation in Northern Ireland

 4. Pyjama Factory (2 Bedroom and 3 Bedroom properties), Bushmills, Green Tourism Silver

 Located only two miles from Northern Ireland’s only World Heritage Site, the Giant's Causeway, the Pyjama Factory provides eco self-catering holiday accommodation within the picturesque village of Bushmills.
 The owners have sensitively incorporated sustainable design technologies into the properties without impacting on the historic environment of the conservation area.
 Environmental credentials include an air source heat pump, deep insulation, secondary internal glazing, bamboo flooring and low energy lighting throughout the properties.

-5. Tory Bush Cottages, Bryansford, Green Tourism Silver
+5. Tory Bush Cottages, Bryansford, Green Tourism Gold

 Located in a spectacular setting in the heart of the Mourne AONB, Tory Bush boasts a long list of environmental credentials including rain water harvesting, solar powered boiler and wood pellet and log burning stove.
 The internal walls are timber frame lined with a wall board made from compressed news-paper and Gypsum reclaimed from coal-fired power station chimneys.
 Tory Bush operates a robust recycling segregation system and makes bicycles available to hire on site.
 Sustainable transport options are provided and encouraged by the owners.

 6. Anna’s House, Comber, Featured in Green Traveller